northumbrian-data/.github/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] My changes generate no new warnings.
 - [ ] I have made corresponding changes to the documentation.
-- [ ] New migrations have been committed.
+- [ ] New database changes have been committed.
 - [ ] If appropriate, I have bumped any version numbers.